 OTHER RAC COMMENTS

-The need for reliable base load and peak power in the rapidly growing northern region of Mexico, combined with competitively priced supplies of generation capacity in Texas (ERCOT), provides a reasonably sound rationale for investment in the Salsa project.
+The need for reliable base load and peak power in the rapidly growing northern region of Mexico, combined with expected competitively priced supplies of generation capacity in Texas (ERCOT), provides a reasonably sound rationale for investment in the Salsa project.
 Enron America’s marketing efforts have yielded at least three long-term opportunities to market power to industrial consumers in northern Mexico.
-By establishing a physical link to transport power from a well-supplied market such as ERCOT, to an under-served market such as northern Mexico, the Salsa project is a “next step” beyond the of building electric generation capacity, as is the case with the Enron-sponsored Monterrey power project.

 Critical to the success of Salsa is the ability of Enron Americas to complete the permitting process, procure the necessary right-of-way, complete the construction of the tie-line on schedule/within budget and identify additional demand in the northern Mexican market.
 RAC strongly recommends that Enron Americas management closely monitor the permitting process to ensure timely receipt of necessary clearances and match progress with a warranted amount of capital exposure.